hpe-dev-incubator/hpe-dev-portal/content/event/it-new-year-resolution-building-an-ethical-and-trustworthy-ai-system.md

 link: https://developer.hpe.com/campaign/get-real-with-ai-%E2%80%93-jam-series/
 width: large
 ---
-## IT New Year Resolution: Building an Ethical and Trustworthy AI System
+## IT New Year’s resolution: Build an ethical and trustworthy AI system

 January 22, 2025

-The "era of AI" is providing new technological capabilities accompanied by new responsibilities.
-Learn how we developed AI Principles to guide our organization's development decisions, and how to put principles into action throughout your AI system lifespan and next project.
+The "era of AI" provides new technological capabilities accompanied by new responsibilities.
+Learn how we developed AI principles to guide our organization's development decisions and how to put these principles into action throughout your AI system lifespan and follow-on projects.